conjuga/conjuga/_posts/2025/03/28/2025-03-28-french-verb-conjugation-verbe-Attenter-subjunctive-past_-_alternative_form.md

 ---

 Want to learn more?
-Enhance your French language journey with our [French Conjugation App]({{site.appStore.url}}).
+Enhance your French language journey with our [Conjuga]({{site.appStore.url}}).
 Practice conjugating more verbs and improve your skills on the go!

 Stay tuned for more French verb conjugation guides!